fayecoga/fayecoga.github.io/_posts/2015-03-08-Working with raw data types.md

 raw data type; aka opaque sequence of bytes.

 This is not in a Tidy format.
 What we want is to convert the SQL data such that every column has it's column name as the substance name string and each row is an intensity vs waveshift value.
-The x axis waveshift values are:
+The x axis waveshift values are: $$\lbrack 501, \ldots 1800\rbrack cm^{-1}$$

-$$\left 501 \ldots 1800\right cm^{-1}$$

 The dataframe to be generated will use our new friend the **readBin** function to create